zeke-io/endline/README.md

 ## Contributing

-If you'd like to contribute, you can do so by reporting issues, giving suggestions, or making changes to the code, anything helps!
+If you'd like to contribute, you can do so by reporting issues, giving suggestions, or making changes to the code and submitting a PR!

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information on helping with development.